vippsas/vipps-invoice-api/vipps-invoice-api.md

 ## Invoice validation

+A quick syntactic validation is performed before accepting the invoice.
+The error messages should explain what is wrong.
+Some rules to be aware of:

+* Due date must be at least 48 hours into the future.
+* Issuer name can't be longer than 40 characters.
+* KID numbers must validate against a MOD10 or MOD11 check and have 4-25 digits. `-` is allowed as the last character.
+  * Note: A bank might still reject a KID upon payment.
+This can happen if the agreement has been cancelled.
+* The account number must be 11 digits.
+* Min. amount must be less or equal to the amount.

-The validation of the invoice will still be an _asynchronous_ process since we have no possibility to guarantee, or even estimate, the response times for all required validation and risk check to be performed.
+The next part of the validation of the invoice is an _asynchronous_ process.
+This is because we have no possibility to guarantee, or even estimate, the response times for all required validation and risk check to be performed.

 Therefore, the invoice will be in a `created` state once it is inserted.
 In this state the invoice will not be visible to anyone.
 Only after all